-Also, as all Big Bang watches, the new timekeeper offers better legibility with its matte black dial providing an almost perfect background for the luminous hands and indexes.
+Also, as all their Big Bang watches, the Flamengo offers better legibility with its matte black dial providing an almost perfect background for the luminous hands and indexes.

 At this time, Hublot plans to make and sell to select customers only 250 individually numbered examples and will possibly have absolutely no problem selling them all.

 Build Quality: 5/5

 Overall Rating: 4/5

 Hublot Big Bang Flamengo (Ref.
 318.CI.1123.FLM11) Limited Edition specification